huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_peering.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the VPC peering connection.
+If omitted, the provider-level region will work as default.
+Changing this creates a new VPC peering connection resource.

 * `name` (Required) - Specifies the name of the VPC peering connection.
 The value can contain 1 to 64 characters.

 * `vpc_id` (Required) - Specifies the ID of a VPC involved in a VPC peering connection.
 Changing this creates a new VPC peering connection.